 Google offers many other communication tools that can be very useful to freelancers:

 - Google Drive is a free alternative to Microsoft Office Suite that has become indispensable for many freelancers.
 All edits to Google Docs, Google Sheets, and Google slides are auto-saved online meaning you won’t lose your files even if your pc sets on fire.
+Furthermore, you can also write while you’re offline – all changes will be saved as soon as you get an internet connection.

-- Inbox by Google is a great way to sort g your inbox – it acts like a to-do list and email in one.
+- Inbox by Google is a great way to sort your inbox – it acts like a to-do list and email in one.
 Very handy when you’re dealing with many emails from different projects.

 - Google Keep works as a syncing notepad that you can easily connect to Google Drive and take or save photos, checklists, notes, and voice memos.
 This is a practical and colorful organization tool that differentiates business notes from personal ones.